richecr/duck-orm/docs/CONTRIBUTING.md

 When finished, you will have the repository on your computer and then just open in your preferred editor and make your changes.

-Before you should create your branch for your development:
+Before you should create your branch for your development.

+You must create your branch from the `develop` branch:

 ```sh
 git checkout -b <nome_branch>